-As of 12 January, those on the Beta programme should start seeing the update appear, with other users following over the next couple of weeks, with the official Samsung Galaxy S7 and S7 edge update rolling out from 17 January 2017, starting in the UK and China.
+As of 12 January, those on the Beta programme started seeing the update appear, with other users following over the next couple of weeks.
+The official Samsung Galaxy S7 and S7 edge update rolled out from 17 January 2017, starting in the UK and China.

 Samsung has also confirmed that some 2016 phones will be getting the bump to 7.0 Nougat in the "first half of 2017".
 That's a pretty vague timeline, but it's good to know the latest software is coming.

 - Galaxy Tab S2 (LTE Unlock)